quochung-cyou/PlantShop/README.md

 ## Author

-* quochungvn
+* quochungcyou

 ## Description

-* A android plant shop app with firebase backend
+* A ecommerce plant shop app that enables users to buy plants easily and quickly.
+The app has been built with Firebase, making it a fast and secure platform for users to purchase plants.
+It also has a modern and minimal design, which makes it visually appealing and easy to use.

 ### Prerequisites